vjadhao28/Python-Case_Study_on_Hotel_Bokking/README.md

 Data spans 2015-2017.
 Information remains current for efficient analysis.
-Proposed techniques have no unforeseen negatives.
+The proposed techniques have no unforeseen negatives.
 No prior use of suggested solutions.
 Booking cancellations significantly affect revenue.
 Cancellations result in vacant rooms.